CruxConnect/crux-docs/_ordering_retailer/get_order_fees.md

 ---
 Before placing an order, use this call to return the total Fees for the Order.
 This may be used a number of ways.
 Perhaps you would like to make sure you are charging enough for an order and would like a "sanity check" on the price before committing to the potential buyer.
 This API call allows you to get the full, all-inclusive price for the Order.

 ### Request Parameters:

 #### Required:

 skus
-: (list) The list of SKUs ordered including the SKU ID and Quantity per SKU
+: (array) Array of SKUs ordered including the SKU ID and Quantity per SKU

 ##### SKU Object: